feifxi/KFC-Web-Clone/README.md

-# don't be surprised with sh## layout from a monkey student project🦍
+# don't be surprised with sh## layouting, this project made by monke🦍🦍🦍
-- Individual web clone project
 - Support Resposive design
 - Hosting by Github Pages